zerxzee/comeon-technical-nextjs/README.md

 ✅ Load the selected game via the provided API.
 ✅ Provide a way to go back to the Games list screen.

+## Running the Project

+### Starting the server

+1. Make sure you are in the root folder (/comeon-group-technical-nextjs).
+2. Run `npm install` to install dependencies including Express.
+3. Run `node server.js` and make sure that the confirmation message: "Server is running on http://localhost:3001" is shown.

+### Running the app

+1. Once the mock server is running on port 3001, open another terminal and run `npm run dev` on the same folder.

 ---

 It is possible to login with four accounts: